kedars/esp-jumpstart-book/docs/en/rst/security.rst

 For ESP8266 Users
 ~~~~~~~~~~~~~~~~~

-ESP8266 cannot support these features and thus
+ESP8266 does not support the following
-cannot be secured from physical access.
+features and thus cannot be secured from physical access.

 Secure Boot
 ~~~~~~~~~~~